Lenin Moreno Is The Last Bastion Of Latin America’s Left-Wing Pink Tide

-Lenin Moreno came out with a triumphant 38 percent of the vote in the first round of Ecuador’s 2017 presidential elections on Sunday, just 2 points shy of the 40 percent that would have been required to make him president on the spot.
+Lenin Moreno came out with a triumphant 38 percent of the vote in the first round of Ecuador’s 2017 presidential elections on Sunday, just two points shy of the 40 percent that would have been required to make him president on the spot.

 Instead, Lenin will be continuing on the campaign trail for two more months against runner-up Guillermo Lasso, a conservative who exit polls estimate took in around 30 percent of the vote.
 He will be hard pressed to come out ahead of Moreno in the second round.

 But Lenin faces a battle that extends far beyond Ecuador.
 Moreno would come into office a left-leaning president on a continent that has largely turned its back on the soft socialism — or “pink tide” — that shaped most of its major economies at the turn of the century.
 In Brazil, Dilma Rousseff dropped the gauntlet handed to her by predecessor Luiz Inácio Lula da Silva when she was impeached last summer.
-In Argentina, Cristina Fernández ended twelve years of her party’s rule when she lost out to neoliberal candidate Mauricio Macri.
+In Argentina, Cristina Fernández ended 12 years of her party’s rule when she lost out to neoliberal candidate Mauricio Macri.
 In Chile, corruption scandals threaten to bring down Michelle Bachelet this year, and Venezuela is facing a full-on crisis as opposition parties seek to toss out Hugo Chávez protege, Nicolás Maduro.

 Suffice to say, it’s not a great time to be a Democratic Socialist in South America.